arangodb/docs/3.8/graphs-custom-pregel.md

 }
 ```

-The `attrib-set` command from line 3. takes the new created dict as the base,
+The `attrib-set` command from line 3. takes the newly created dict as the base,
 creates a new entry called `outDegree` and adds the referenced (numeric value)
 from `outDegree` there.